|circa 1350 /

 Family Tree Details

-What started as a land dispute between Owain Glyndwr, a wealthy land owner in Wales and his rival Lord Grey of Rutin quickly escalated to a revolt when the English King Henry IV sided with Rutin and awarded him the land.
+What started as a land dispute between Owain Glyndwr, a wealthy land owner in Wales and his rival Lord Grey of Rutin quickly escalated into a revolt when the English King Henry IV sided with Rutin and awarded him the land. ¹

-Henry IV moved into North Wales to try and stop the rebellion but he was not able to deal with the Welsh rebels who were more skilled at fighting in the terrain.
+King Henry IV moved into North Wales to try and stop the rebellion of Owain Glyndwr, but he was not able to deal with the Welsh rebels, who were more skilled at fighting in the terrain. ¹

 Edmund Mortimer's army met Owain Glyndwr at Pilleth near Whitton in central Wales.
 Mortimer's army was badly defeated and Mortimer was captured.
 Glyndwr offered to release Mortimer for a large ransom, but Henry IV refused to pay.